tim-harding/tim-harding.github.io/src/blog/soa-rs/index.md

 ### Unstable

-Occasionally, there are features and optimizations available to `std` implementors that aren't for library authors.
+Occasionally, there are features and optimizations available to `std` implementers that aren't for library authors.
 For example, I would like to implement `try_fold` for my iterator type, but from what I can tell, this simply isn't possible.
 One of the function generics is `R: Try<Output = B>`, and since `Try` is unstable, you can't name the type when you go to write the function.
 It frustrating sometimes to see that a type is right there and in use but out of reach.
 All the `NonNull` stabilizations in 1.80 were exciting to see, having missed them during development.
 I delight in finding refactor opportunities when new functions are stabilized.
 Here's hoping for [`[MaybeUninit<T>; N]::transpose`](https://doc.rust-lang.org/std/primitive.array.html#method.transpose) to replace `transmute_copy` in my `from_array` function.

 ### Index trait